Polling Place Accessibility and Assistance

 - A U.S. passport

-Identifications above must have an expiration date after the November 2, 2010 election.
+Identifications above must have an expiration date after the last General Election.

 - A certificate of naturalization that was issued not earlier than two years before the date of an election at which it is presented